GWR 7800 Class 7812 Erlestoke Manor: GWR/BR operations

 Built at Swindon Works in January 1939, it was first allocated to Bristol Bath Road depot.
 It was reallocated to Newton Abbot in August 1950, and Plymouth Laira in March 1959.
 Transferred to Oswestry in May 1960, its final allocation was to Shrewsbury in February 1963.

 Withdrawn from British Railways service in November 1965, it was sent to Woodham Brothers scrapyard in Barry, South Wales.

 Preservation

 The locomotive was purchased by the Erlestoke Manor Fund in June 1973.
 It was moved from Barry to a temporary home at the Dowty Railway Preservation Society, Ashchurch in May 1974, pending an eventual move to the Dean Forest Railway.
 However in 1976 Fund members approved a move to the Severn Valley Railway instead, where restoration was completed and the locomotive entered service in 1979.
 Withdrawn in 1985, it returned to service on 12 February 2008, as part of the SVR's anniversary reopening train.

 Presently one of three GWR 7800 Manor Class locomotives based at the SVR, the other two being 7802 Bradley Manor (which is also owned by the Erlestoke Manor Fund) and GWR 7819 Hinton Manor.
 7812's boiler ticket expired in January 2018, after which the locomotive was moved to Tyseley Locomotive Works for overhaul.
-It returned to the SVR in December 2022 and is scheduled to return to service in 2023.
+It re-entered service in April 2023.